craigderington/beyond-admin-web-ui/README.md

     Create and manager users, roles and permissions

 2. Store Manager
-    Create and manage stores using the EARL service Add store creative
+    Create and manage stores using the EARL dPixel service
-    Create store users for dealer website

 3. Campaign Manager
     Create and manage Store's Campaigns
     Start, stop, suspend Campaigns
+    Add creative for dealer email to visitors
+    Manage campaign approval and funding

 4. Manage Campaign Types
-    Edit the list of campaign types
+    Add, Edit to the list of Campaign Types

 5. Pixel Tracker Admin